AMRedichkina/Materials-Page-Django-React-/README.md

     The search functionality allows users to search for materials by name, quickly finding the specific items they're looking for.

+      📌 **Kind Reminder:** When loading data into the database, the default file type is set to "other".
+You can modify this setting in the admin panel.

 2. ### Real-Time Material Updates via WebSocket Integration The materials page features real-time material updates.
 By leveraging WebSocket technology and the Channels library, this update delivers immediate notifications without the need for manual intervention or page refreshes.